yiisoft/rbac-php/README.md

 ## General usage

-Storage stores authorization data in three PHP files specified by `Storage::itemFile`, `Storage::assignmentFile`, `Storage::ruleFile`
+Storage stores authorization data in three PHP files specified by `Storage::$itemFile`, `Storage::$assignmentFile`, `Storage::$ruleFile`

+PHP should be able to read and write these files.
+Non-existing files will be created automatically on any save operation.

-It is mainly suitable for authorization data that is not too big (for example, the authorization data for a personal blog system).
+It is suitable for authorization data that is not too big (for example, the authorization data for a personal blog system).